ja-roque/cuturl-frontend/README.md

 react-router-dom

-The static files were deployed to an AWS s3 bucket which has the web hosting property enabled.
+After builgin the app, the static files were deployed to an AWS s3 bucket which has the web hosting property enabled.
 The domain used for cuturl.workl was bought in GoDaddy.